CC-Digital-Innovation/Project-NEWTON/DI 2022/Project Preso.md

 ---
 ## How we reached MVP/POC
+- **Established initial requirements of hardware vendor and model #**
 - **CVE configs have 3 configuration formats (simple, versioned, complex)**
-    * Simple: just CPE string
+    - Simple: just CPE string
-    * Versioned: CPE string and version start/end
+    - Versioned: CPE string and version start/end
-    * Complex: CPE string and complimentary parts that have additional CPE strings
+    - Complex: CPE string and complimentary parts that have additional CPE strings
-- **Only searching CMDB for model # and manufacturers that match CPE string**
-    * Firmware versions are not stored in CMDB
-    * Not demo-able
 - **Model # CMDB search**
-    * Right now, only searching for numeric model # and manufacturer
+    - Right now, only searching for numeric model # and manufacturer
-    * Larger data structure must be hashed out
+    - Larger data structure must be hashed out

 ---
 ## Challenges & Solutions
 - **CMDB matching**
-    * Search CMDB with manufacturer name and pure # of model # yields results
+    - Search CMDB with manufacturer name and pure # of model # yields results
 - **Getting CPE strings in the json formatted CVE**
-    * Recursive function to iterate over children
+    - Recursive function to iterate over children
 - **Figuring out a way to quantify "impact to us"**
-    * Code looks at manufacture and compares against a list
+    - Code looks at manufacture and compares against a list
-    * If manufacturer is Cisco, that is given value 1.
+    - If manufacturer is Cisco, that is given value 1.
 If other, value 0
 - **CVE configuration complexity**
-    * Grab all CPE strings as that is the simplest format to work with
+    - Grab all CPE strings as that is the simplest format to work with
-    * Expand configs once that's established
+    - Expand configs once that's established

 ---
 ![bg](https://raw.githubusercontent.com/pwagoner/Wayne-Newton/main/product-demo-themes.jpg)